rapid7/dap/CONTRIBUTING.md

 ## Misc tips on building dap

 Ruby often comes prepackaged on linux/mac os systems.
-Although the README already mentions using rbenv, it useful to make sure your envoiroment is actually using the rbenv version of ruby, gem, & bundler before running any ruby commands such as gem, bundle, ruby or dap itself utilizing the which command.
+Although the README already mentions using `rbenv`, it useful to make sure your envoiroment is actually using `rbenv` before running any ruby commands such as `gem`, `bundle`, `ruby` or `dap` itself utilizing the `which` command to confirm that the their paths indicate they came from `rbenv`.